peterverraedt/tinylist/README.md

-nanolist
+tinylist
 ========

-nanolist is a lightweight mailing list manager written in Go.
+tinylist is a lightweight mailing list manager written in Go.
 It's easy to deploy, and easy to manage.
 It was written as an antithesis of the experience of setting up other mailing list software.

 Usage
 -----

-nanolist is controlled by emailing nanolist with a command in the subject.
+tinylist is controlled by emailing tinylist with a command in the subject.

 The following commands are available: